njerikungu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12-combinations Prints all possible combinations of two letters, except oo.
 13-print_float Prints a number with two decimal places followed by a new line.
-100-decimal_to_hexadecimal Converts a number from base 10 to base 16
+100-decimal_to_hexadecimal Converts a number from base 10 to base 16 101-rot13 Encodes and decodes text using the rot13 encryption